Stop the Suffering.

 Our Promise: Protecting Animals, Ending Live Export Suffering

-Stop Live Export SA is a members-based, voluntary association dedicated to ending the cruel and unnecessary practice of live animal export by sea for slaughter.
+Stop Live Export South Africa is a members-based, voluntary association dedicated to ending the cruel and unnecessary practice of live animal export by sea for slaughter.

 WHAT MAKES LIVE EXPORT SO BAD?

-Live export, as an unnecessary trade, subjects millions of animals globally to suffering on arduous sea journeys lasting days or weeks, only to be slaughtered at the destination market.
+Live export is an unnecessary trade that subjects millions of animals worldwide to extreme suffering.
+They endure long, stressful journeys that last for days or weeks — only to be slaughtered at the destination market.

-They often face injury, heat stress, and mental and physical anguish from being confined in cramped conditions over the transport period.
+In transit, the animals often suffer injury, heat stress, and severe mental and physical distress from being confined in cramped conditions.

-Globally, there have been instances where animals have died on board these vessels.
-This was highlighted in 2024 when the ‘Al Kuwait” vessel, which was on its way from Brazil to Iraq, docked in Cape Town in February causing a city-wide stink that highlighted the plight of the estimated 19 000 cattle on board.
-Inspectors from the National Council of Societies for the Prevention of Cruelty to Animals (NSPCA) boarded the vessel to assess the condition of the animals.
-According to the NSPCA, the smell was caused by the conditions the livestock had endured, having spent two and a half weeks on board, with a build-up of faeces and ammonia.
-Several animals had to be euthanised due to injuries before the ship departed for the next leg of its journey.
+Inspectors from the National Council of Societies for the Prevention of Cruelty to Animals boarded the vessel to assess the conditions and inspect the animals.
+The NSPCA said the smell was caused by the conditions the livestock had endured, having spent two-and-a-half weeks on board the ship, standing in their own waste, with a dangerous build-up of faeces and ammonia.
+Several animals were in such a bad state that they had to be euthanised before the ship departed for the next leg of its journey.

-Animal Welfare concerns that have been documented historically in the global live export Industry are:
+Animal welfare concerns in the global live export trade

-•Motion sickness often leading to injury and death
+- Motion sickness, often leading to injury or death

-•High risk of animals getting sick and spreading zoonotic diseases ~ biohazard risk
+- High risk of animals getting sick and spreading zoonotic diseases — a biohazard risk

-•Animal welfare problems often arise at some export destinations, where the industry might employ inhumane methods of handling, further transportation, and slaughter
+- Problems also often arise at some export destinations —inhumane handling, further transportation, and slaughter

 Our Partners